Wittusen House: 2nd generation, 1871–1893

 In 1863, Wittusen ceded part of his activities to his employee Carl E. Bergen.
 Berg's business was initially based in Witusen's building.
 In 1871, he moved the operations to new premises at Brogade 6.
 In 1871, Wittusen left the management of the firm in the hands of his nephew and his employee P.J.
 Abildgaard.
 Witusen remained the owner of the buildings until his death in 1882.
 They were then passed to his three daughters /two of them married).

 Hans Olsen Birksted, 1873–1978

 On 1 May 1893, Wittusen's heirs rented the buildings out to Hans Olsen (from 1908: Hans Olsen Birksted).
 In 1890, 1890. he had established a grain and animal feed wholesale business in Bryggergården im Ringstedgade.
 In 1928, he converted his business into a limited company /aktieselskab) under the name Hans Olsen Birksted A/S. In 1928, it bought the buildings at the corner of Brogade and Møllegade from Wittusen's heirs.
 The firm specialized in timber and buildings materials.
-A large warehouse was constructed on the baks of Susåe.
+A large warehouse was constructed on the banks of Susåe.